-Grammarly cheat sheet:
+Grammarly’s cheat sheet:

-Ad campaign made out of customer quotes
+Ad campaign made out of customer quote testimonials

-Short, authentic customer quotes on targeted web properties
+Short, authentic customer quotes on targeted web properties.

 Enterprise-level software teams can be a hard audience to market to.
-CircleCI chose concise, informal testimonials to advertise to them, lending another layer of credence with the trusted sites, like Deployer, Scotch.io, Window Resizer, and Think & Build, where they placed their ads.
+CircleCI chose concise, informal testimonials to advertise to them, lending another layer of credibility with trusted sites, like Deployer, Scotch.io, Window Resizer, and Think & Build, where they placed their ads.
 The benefits of “speaking the same language” as the target buyers and reaching them in reputable, trusted websites paid off with 65% lower cost-per-lead, and higher quality.

-CircleCI cheat sheet:
+CircleCI’s cheat sheet:

 Leverage your customer reviews in advertising.